johnwaug-hub/plany/DEPLOYMENT.md

 1. In Firebase Console, go to **Project Settings** (gear icon)
 2. Scroll to "Your apps" section
 3. Click the **Web** icon (`</>`)
-4. Register your app with a nickname (e.g., "Project Plany Web")
+4. Register your app with a nickname (e.g., "PLANY Web")
 5. Copy the configuration object

 ### 4. Configure Environment Variables